AboutContactTermsPrivacy PolicyRefund Policy

 — When does Han River Park feel most like itself

-Late afternoon into early evening is often the best overall window.
+Late afternoon into early evening is the best balanced window.
 It keeps enough daylight for orientation, but it also leaves room for the softer transition into night, which is where the river starts to feel most memorable.

 Still, the best time depends on intent.
-If the goal is a picnic, earlier daytime hours are usually easier and more comfortable.
-If the goal is atmosphere, date pacing, or night photos, the period just before and after sunset tends to work better.
+If the goal is a picnic, earlier daytime hours are easier and more comfortable.
+If the goal is atmosphere, date pacing, or night photos, the period just before and after sunset works better.

 If you want to turn that calmer Seoul riverside mood into something directly usable, trying a K-style beauty profile is a natural bridge after the walk itself.